msharifi99/trello-clone/README.md

 - A user should be able to add and label columns.
 - A user should be able to add and edit cards.
-- A user should be able to move cards between columns
+- A user should be able to move cards between columns.
-- The App's state should be persisted between refreshes
+- The App's state should be persisted between refreshes.

-## Concideration

-For Implementing the project I concidered:

-- Writing test for the main context
-- Using emotion for styling

 ## Folder structure